orwel1984/cpp/Foundational-Concepts/RAII.md

 - Double dispose

 ## Object's Lifetime
-C++ objects have a well defined beginning and end.
+C++ **Objects** have a well defined beginning and end.
 These points in object's lifecycle have code that can be automatically executed by the language: Constructors & Destructors

 ## So What is RAII